NathanCheshire/GravatarJavaClient/README.md

 - Gravatar image requests
 - Gravatar profile requests

 This client also follows [Effective Java](https://www.amazon.com/Effective-Java-Joshua-Bloch/dp/0134685997) items, such as item 52: refer to objects by their interfaces.
-I cannot see a case where a developer using this library would want to implement their own `GravatarImageRequestBuilder`, but if for whatever reason it was desired, a developer could easily do so by implementing from `GravatarImageRequestBuilder`.
-The `GravatarImageRequestHandler` will accepts the interface.
+I cannot see a case where a developer using this library would want to implement their own `GravatarImageRequestBuilder`, but if for whatever reason it was desired, a developer could easily do so by inheriting from the `GravatarImageRequestBuilder` interface.
+The `GravatarImageRequestHandler` will accept the interface instead of my implementation (GravatarImageRequestBuilderImpl) making the API work for both mine and possibly yours should you feel the need to write one.
 The default implementation (`GravatarImageRequestBuilderImpl`) I will be maintaining and keeping up to date, ensuring tested and feature rich methods are exposed.
 If a method you would like to exist in this class is not present, and you think others would benefit from it, feel free to implement it yourself and create a PR.

 ## Getting Started